-Changes to the Fair Work Act 2009 affecting casual employment provisions will take effect on 26 August 2024.
+Changes to the Fair Work Act 2009 affecting casual employment provisions took effect on 26 August 2024.
 These changes include a new definition of casual employment and new ‘employee choice’ casual conversion provisions.

 Definition of casual employment